The Final Tour

-The Final Tour is a 1998 live album from American soul blues singer Ted Hawkins released posthumously through Evidence Music on January 1, 1998.
+The Final Tour is a live album by American soul blues singer Ted Hawkins, released in 1998.
 The recordings capture Hawkins on his last concert tour in 1994, weeks before his death.
 The album received mixed and positive reviews.

 Recording

 The first 16 tracks formed a set at McCabe's Guitar Shop in Santa Monica, California, on November 5, 1994.
 The next three songs formed a suite about Hawkins' life growing up in Mississippi, recorded on October 8, 1994, at The Pres House at the University of Wisconsin–Madison.
 Finally, "A Thing Called Love" was performed at Goochi's, in Wenatchee, Washington.

 Critical reception

-Alex Henderson of AllMusic gave the album 4.5 out of five stars, saying that it "shows how great Hawkins was sounding during the last months of his life" and summing it up as magnificent.
+Alex Henderson of AllMusic wrote that the album "shows how great Hawkins was sounding during the last months of his life" and called it magnificent.
 Rock critic Robert Christgau gave the album a more muted review, giving it an honorable mention.